 - Preheat a large skillet on medium-high heat.
 Add oil.
 Add ground pork.
 Cook for 1 minute, using a spatula to break pork into chunks.
 Add lemongrass, onion, garlic, red pepper flakes, and black pepper.
 Continue cooking and breaking up pork until the meat is cooked through, about 6 minutes.

 - Add sauce, stirring to incorporate into the pork mixture.
 The sauce will thicken slightly.
-Cook for 1 minute, reducing heat to medium when sauce boils.
+Cook for 1 minute, reducing the heat to medium when the sauce boils.
 Remove from heat.

 - Add rice vermicelli to boiling water, stirring gently to separate.
 Cook for 1-2 minutes.
 Noodles are done when they are tender but maintain body.
 Do not overcook, as noodles will turn mushy quickly.
 Drain.